Image and Performance Enhancing Drugs (IPED)

 If a person is injecting they also carry the risk of transmission of HIV and other blood borne viruses (BBV’s) such as Hepatitis B and C. Injecting can also cause muscle damage, scarring and infections at the site of injection.

 The use of steroids can cause many negative physical and psychological side effects.
 Some of the effects can be irreversible, however some can be more serious and possibly lead to death.
-Many steroids are illegal and can contain harmful and unknown substances that may increease negative side effects.
+Many steroids are illegal and can contain harmful and unknown substances that may increase negative side effects.

-Possible side effects for women:
+Possible side effects for women/those biologically assigned female at birth:

 - Growth of facial hair